dougy147/motomail/README.md

-Deploy a secure self-hosted mailserver at the speed of light.
+Deploy a secure self-hosted mailserver at the speed of a motorcycle.

 Run `motomail` on a fresh Debian 13: